PASTAplus/PEP/peps/pep-2.md

 ### 2a.
 Create Group <a id="2a-create-group"></a> [^](#top)

-Goal: To create an EDI group.
+Goal: To create an EDI user group.

 Use case:

-1. A client sends a new group name to the *authorization service*.
+1. A client sends group details, including its name, to the *authorization service* in the request body.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
+3. The *authorization service* creates the group.
-3. The *authorization service* returns a 200 OK to the client.
+4. The *authorization service* returns a 200 OK to the client, along with the created group's EDI-ID in the response body.

 ```
-POST: /auth/v1/group/<group_name>
+POST: /auth/v1/group

-createGroup(edi_token, group_name)
+createGroup(edi_token, group_details)
     edi_token: the token of the requesting client
-    group_name: the name of the group to create
+    group_details: the group details
     return:
         200 OK if successful
         401 Unauthorized if the client does not provide a valid authentication token
         403 Forbidden if client is not authorized to execute method or access resource
     body:
-        Empty if 200 OK, error message otherwise
+        Group's EDI-ID if 200 OK, error message otherwise
     permissions:
         authenticated: changePermission
 ```

 ### 2b.
 Read Group <a id="2b-read-group"></a> [^](#top)

-Goal: To list the members of an EDI group.
+Goal: To retrieve a list of members from an EDI user group.

 Use case:

-1. A client sends a group name to the *authorization service*.
+1. A client sends a group EDI-ID to the *authorization service*.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
-3. The *authorization service* returns a 200 OK to the client with the list of members (as EDI-IDs) in the response body.
+3. The *authorization service* returns a 200 OK to the client, along with a list of member profile EDI-IDs in the response body.

 ```
-GET: /auth/v1/group/<group_name>
+GET: /auth/v1/group/<group_edi_id>

-readGroup(edi_token, group_name)
+readGroup(edi_token, group_edi_id)
     edi_token: the token of the requesting client
-    group_name: the name of the group to create
+    group_edi_id: the group EDI-ID
     return:
         200 OK if successful
         401 Unauthorized if the client does not provide a valid authentication token
         403 Forbidden if client is not authorized to execute method or access resource
         404 If the group does not exist
     body:
-        List of group members (EDI-IDs) if 200 OK, error message otherwise
+        List of group member profile EDI-IDs if 200 OK, error message otherwise
     permissions:
         authenticated: changePermission
 ```

 ### 2c.
 Update Group <a id="2c-update-group"></a> [^](#top)
-Goal: To change the visible name of an EDI group.
+Goal: To change the details of an EDI user group, including its display name.

 Use case:

-1. A client sends an existing group name to the *authorization service*, along with a new group name.
+1. A client sends the group EDI-ID and new group details to the *authorization service*.
 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
-3. The *authorization service* returns a 200 OK to the client indicating that the group name was updated.
+3. The *authorization service* returns a 200 OK to the client.

 ```
-PUT: /auth/v1/group/<group_name>?new_name=<new_name>
+PUT: /auth/v1/group/<group_edi_id>

-updateGroup(edi_token, group_name, new_name)
+updateGroup(edi_token, group_edi_id, group_details)
     edi_token: the token of the requesting client
-    group_name: the name of the group to create
+    group_edi_id: the group EDI-ID
-    new_name: the new name of the group
+    group_details: the group details
     return:
         200 OK if successful
         401 Unauthorized if the client does not provide a valid authentication token